jsonkao/someday/README.md

 ## `comparative-constitutional-challenges`

-Visualizing constitutional challenges affecting communities of color.
+Visualize cases: constitutional challenges affecting communities of color.

 The _Federal Reporter_ contains all reported cases in the nation's lower federal courts.

+## `gh-stolen-land`

+Visualize land that was stolen by Land Comission/Court of Private Land Claims after the Treaty of Guadalupe Hidalgo.

 ## `reactive-viz`